aech-ai/aech-cli-translator/README.md

 ## Usage

-The binary is the translation command itself (no subcommand).
-Run it with the source Markdown file and the target language, plus an output directory.
+The CLI uses an explicit `translate` subcommand.
+Invoke it with the source Markdown path and the target language, plus an output directory.
 Example:

 ```bash
 # optional: set up a virtualenv and install locally